JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 julia build_tarballs.jl --debug --verbose --deploy="MY_USERNAME/Quxlib_jll.jl"
 ```

-### Can I install packages in the build environment?

-Yes, but it's unlikely that you'll need to.
-The build environment is based on Alpine Linux (triplet: `x86_64-linux-musl`) so you can use [`apk`](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) to install packages in it.
-However, if you need runtime libraries or programs for the target system these packages won't help you.
-The package manager is useful only to install utilities, tools or libraries that are needed exclusively at compile time on the build system.

 ### What are those numbers in the list of sources?
 How do I get them?

 The list of sources is a vector of [`BinaryBuilder.AbstractSource`](@ref)s.
 What the hash is depends on what the source is: